leigh-jewell/dnaspaces-helper/README.md

 # Cisco DNA Spaces Helper

-A small collection of example Python scripts to easily extract data from Cisco DNA Spaces.
+A small collection of example Python scripts to easily extract data from [Cisco DNA Spaces](https://dnaspaces.io).
 Initially the scripts will concentrate on location tracking to help with finding where people have travelled.

 ## Getting Started
+* Have a look at the Cisco DNA Spaces API over at [DevNet](https://developer.cisco.com/docs/dna-spaces/#!dna-spaces-location-cloud-api).
+To get familar with the APIs available.
-Clone this repository into a directory:
+* Clone this repository into a directory to get the helper scripts:
 ```
 git clone https://github.com/leigh-jewell/dnaspaces-helper.git
 ```
 ### Prerequisites

 * Install [Python 3.7+](https://www.python.org/downloads/) with the appropriate distribution for your OS.
-* Install [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/) using pip which should have been installed with Python3 simply run:
+* Install [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/) using pip which should have been installed with Python3:
 ```
 pip install pipenv
 ```